 · Melvin Moore.
 He gets the trumpet credits on (Compliments of) Garcia, Jerry’s second solo album.
 I assume he’s an LA guy, but who knows.

-· Hadi al-Sadoon.
-No evidence for it, just throwing it out there.
-He had apparently shared a stage with Garcia on 8/30/75 for a Keith and Donna [Godchaux] Band gig at the Orphanage [shnid 91765], so who knows?
-Scofield’s deaddisc identifies him as Hadi El Sadoon for his playing credits on Robert Hunter’s Tales of the Great Rum Runners; I have no idea which is correct or if both are acceptable transliterations of what I am just guessing is an Arabic name.
+· Hadi al-Saadoon.
+I think this may be too early to have been Mr. al-Saadoon, who enters the Shared Stage of the Garciaverse on 8/30/75, a Keith and Donna Band gig at the Orphanage [shnid 91765], so who knows?
+Scofield’s deaddisc identifies him as Hadi El Sadoon for his playing credits on Robert Hunter’s Tales of the Great Rum Runners.
+I believe I have it spelled correctly.

 · Jack Walrath.
 A Doug Sahm connection.
 Update added 20110818: is this Jack Walrath the same Jack Walrath who played on Mingus's Changes Two, who composed the earth-shattering "Black Bats and Poles"?
 Man oh man, what a genius.
 And a hellaciously good, real aggressive trumpet player.
 The guy here is good, and having just spent some time again with Mingus, it could almost be the same guy.
 I dunno, I just don't have ears for the trumpet.